 With her experience as a former trustee of the mental health charity MIND, Lyndsey has a special interest in mediating matters with a mental health dimension, or with an emotional or well-being aspect, including matters relating to the Court of Protection.
 These issues frequently (although not exclusively) arise in private client litigation where Lyndsey (a member of ACTAPS) has respected experience encompassing trusts, probate and estates.
 She has particular experience in Inheritance (Provision for Family and Dependants) Act 1975 cases and matters involving the Attorney-General.
 She has acted for some of the largest charities in the UK in testamentary capacity claims and recently represented unborn beneficiaries in an application for court approval of settlement in relation to an estate worth £37.5m.

 Lyndsey also has an interest in faith-based disputes of all types.
-She is Deputy Chancellor (and Chancellor-elect) for the Church of England diocese of St Albans.
-As Deputy Chancellor, Lyndsey deals with petitions for faculty permissions relating to church buildings.
+She is Chancellor for the Church of England diocese of St Albans.
+As Chancellor, Lyndsey deals with petitions for faculty permissions relating to church buildings.
 Lyndsey is able to mediate in respect of issues concerning religious matters outside the diocese of St Albans.